-- The fertilization of an egg by a sperm that has an extra set of chromosomes (two copies of each chromosome).
+- The fertilization of an egg by a sperm with an extra set of chromosomes (two copies of each chromosome).

-- By the fertilization of an egg that has an additional set of chromosomes (two copies of each chromosome) by a normal sperm (40%).
+- By fertilizing an egg with an additional set of chromosomes (two copies of each chromosome) by a normal sperm (40%).

 This disorder does not run in families and is not associated with maternal or paternal age.

-Triploidy can be diagnosed by genetic testing alone, that is, amniocentesis, blood tests from a newborn baby, or tissue karyotype from a pregnancy loss.
+Triploidy can be diagnosed by genetic testing alone, amniocentesis, blood tests from a newborn baby, or tissue karyotype from a pregnancy loss.

 Screening tests such as the ultrasound and alpha-fetoprotein test can show warning signs of triploidy.